ewissel/hAMRoaster/README.md

 ```

 With this, three mock communities were generated, again, for the three coverage levels (5x,50x, and 100x).If you run into any issues with this section, I recommend checking that the number of reads (lines) and bases (words) is the same across your input files for each step, which you can check with `wc combo_*`.

+## Creating a community with Restrictive Resistance

+We created a community profile with previously simulated human metagenomes from [CAMISIM](https://frl.publisso.de/data/frl:6425518/gastrooral/) and added a single AMR isolate collected from a human infection at 1x coverage to simulate a human metagenome with restrictive phenotypic resistance.
+We included samples 0 through 5 from CAMISIM and combined these with one of two isolates, [SRR17789825](https://www.ncbi.nlm.nih.gov/biosample/25295985) for even sample numbers and  [SRR16683675](https://www.ncbi.nlm.nih.gov/biosample/22824038) for odd sample numbers.

 ## Running Mock Community through AMR Detection Tools